zakbelchamber/zakbelchamber/README.md

-# Hi, I'm Zak Belchamber, an 18 Year Old Software Engineer from England!
+# Hi, I'm Zak Belchamber!

+I am a Computer Science student at University of East London.
+Aspiring to be a developer working on both front-end solutions and back-end solutions.

 ### Here are my details 👇
 * [Twitter](https://twitter.com/zhbelchamber)